quizrr/code-test-base/INSTRUCTION.md

 - Log in with username and password
 - An overview listing all the users' factories, perferably ordered by most active within the given time period (has the most sessions).
-- A details view of factories, listing a breakdown of sessions in job levels, and genders.
+- A detailed factory view, listing a breakdown of sessions by job levels and genders (you can explore this more in the API playground further down).

-Beyond this, feel free to approach the project as you see fit.
-Choose which additional tools and technologies you want to use for things like styling, running builds, linting, routing, etc.
+You will find some practical constants in `src/data/constants`, showing you which training series exists, which are available in what markets and the order of the learning modules within each training series.

 ## Evaluation